lucavallin/barco/README.md

 ## Setup

 `barco` requires a number of tools and libraries to be installed to build the project and for development.
-`barco` relies on low-level Linux features, so it must be run on a Linux system.
-I found [getutm.app](https://getutm.app) to work well with [Debian](http://debian.org) on my Mac.

 ```bash
 # Install required tooling